 The RAF Education Program provides a platform from which to disseminate knowledge on best management practices for aquaculture.
 It will also attempt to address issues related to disease and other production problems as they develop.

-With support from foundations such as the Resource Legacy Fund, RAF’s online education will initially focus on health management for shrimp facilities and seafood safety.
+With support from foundations such as the Resource Legacy Fund, RAF’s online education has initially focused course content on seafood safety, social responsibility, water quality and health management for shrimp facilities.
 Link to RAF’s education site below:

 RAF Education Home Page in English

 RAF Education Home Page in Vietnamese [Tiếng Việt]